 Risk Factors involved in Oral Cancer

-- Tobacco: Tobacco is the most commonly used carcinogen.
+Tobacco is the most common carcinogen.
 It is the main cause of oral and pharyngeal cancer.
 Tobacco directly damages the DNA and causes mouth and pharynx cancer.
 It is responsible for around 40% of total Oral Cancer cases.

-- Alcohol: Excessive intake of Alcohol on a regular basis can increase the risk of being affected by oral cancers.
+Excessive intake of Alcohol on a regular basis can increase the risk of oral cancers.
 Oral cancers occur around six times more in drinkers than non-drinkers.
 A 2008 study suggests that the breakdown product of alcohol, acetaldehyde, can increase the risks of oral cancers.
 The combination of these two increases the risk even further.
 According to the National Institutes of Health, nicotine, and Alcohol together serve around 80% Oral Cancer cases in males and around 65% in women.

-- Ultraviolet Light: Lip cancers are majorly caused in people who spend more time in the sun.
+Lip cancers are majorly in people who spend more time in the sun.
 Some tanning devices also use UV radiation, which can lead to Lip or Skin Cancer.

-- Other risk factors: There are other, less-common risk factors, which can potentially cause Oral cancer: A weak or suppressed immune system is home to many diseases, and Oral Cancer is one of the many.
-Fruits and vegetables are important for the human body, and a diet with a low intake of fruits and vegetables can increase the risks of being affected.
+A weak or suppressed immune system is home to many diseases, and Oral Cancer is one of the many.
+Fruits and vegetables are important for the human body, and a diet with a low intake of fruits and vegetables can increase the risks.
 Graft-versus-host disease is a condition that can occur after stem cell transplantation, and these conditions can further lead to cancer formation.